 Philosophy

 I wanted the person building this console to be able to play games as early as the first step.
-That means having a proper game console from day one, and adding improvements in layers whenever the person can afford to work on it.
+I structured this project in a way that you'll have a functional game console from day one and add improvements in layers whenever you can afford to work on it.

 For example, I started playing games with just the Raspberry Pi connected to my PC monitor, an old keyboard, and a phone charger to power it.
 Later, I added a portable screen, then buttons, then a battery.
 And I was always able to play games regardless of which step of the process I was in.